Contents hide

 Past Participle in Active Voice:

-The past participle (for intransitive verbs) in the active voice and the Past Participle( for transitive verbs) in passive voice is used to form the simple past tense and the present perfect tense.
+The past participle (for intransitive verbs) in the active voice and the past participle (for transitive verbs) in passive voice is used to form the simple past tense and the present perfect tense.

 The formation of the past participle is generally as follows: